-Despite its seemingly rugged nature, Finland is by no means a backward country.
-In fact it is regarded as being one of the most hi-tech societies in the world, with Internet connections per person surpassing that of the United States and United Kingdom.
+Despite its seemingly rugged environment, Finland is by no means a backward country.
+In fact, it is regarded as being one of the most high-tech societies in the world and was the first country in the world to make Internet access a legal right.

 Become our Finland Travel Expert